 Mediators do not testify in court.
 Nothing that is said in mediation is admissible into evidence at trial.
 Tape recording the proceedings (either openly or surreptitiously) is forbidden.
 If mediation fails, it is the evidentiary equivalent of its never having occurred at all.

 The Psychology of Mediation

 The mediator’s job is to promote settlement and to be impartial in doing so.
-In the broadest sense, mediation is about communication – communication that may have happened only haphazardly between the parties or may never have happened at all.
+In the broadest sense, mediation is about communication – communication that may previously have happened only haphazardly between the parties or may never have happened at all.
 It is also a business-like endeavor, meaning that it should be stripped of emotion.
-Each side is encouraged to examine the costs and benefits of the available options and perceive settlement as a business decision.
+Each side is encouraged to examine the costs and benefits of the available options and perceive settlement as a cold business decision.
 Attorneys play an important part in this analysis.
-They may continue to advocate, but in a far more muted way.
+They may continue to advocate, but generally in a more muted way.

 Other Rules of Mediation

 Mediation Rule 5.
 The Mediator does not have the authority to decide any issue for the parties, but will attempt to facilitate the voluntary resolution of the dispute by the parties.
 The Mediator is authorized to conduct joint and separate meetings with the parties and to offer suggestions to assist the parties achieve settlement.
 If necessary, the Mediator may also obtain expert advice concerning technical aspects of the dispute, provided that the parties agree and assume the expenses of obtaining such advice.
 Arrangements for obtaining such advice shall be made by the Mediator or by the parties, as the Mediator shall determine.